 Depending on the employer and apprenticeship provider, you will either get dedicated days to complete coursework for your qualification or you’ll be doing it all on-the-job and being monitored.
 The hope at the end of an apprenticeship is to be offered a permanent role at that company or take your skills elsewhere.
 Either way, you’ve done the training you need to help build your career.

-The Government website have a much more detailed explanation about apprenticeships that I highly recommend you read. https://www.gov.uk/apprenticeships-guide
+The Government website have a much more detailed explanation about apprenticeships that I highly recommend you read later. https://www.gov.uk/apprenticeships-guide

 What are the pros and cons of doing an apprenticeship?

 Quick disclaimer, there are so many advantages and disadvantages of doing an apprenticeship so the ones I discuss are things that I’ve personally experienced.
 If you choose to do an apprenticeship they might be different for you.
 Also, I can only share my experience as somebody who did a 1 year apprenticeship instead of going to university (after A Levels) aged 18-19, not after GCSEs.

 The pros (advantages):